 - 1.26 Where, as a result of legislation or a decision of the Council or the Executive, as the case may be, part of the Council's or the Executive's functions are delivered by an associated organisation, funded partly or wholly by the Council, the organisation must submit for approval by the Council its own arrangements for corporate governance.
-These arrangements will incorporate the spirit of the Council's Financial Procedure Rules and will include the Council's right of access to financial information about the associated organisation.
-Whilst Cabinet is responsible for overall risk management and strategy, the Audit Committee and Scrutiny function shall monitor the specific Council risks in relation to partnerships as part of its governance role - 1.27 Specific technical terms and conditions may be used when the Council is deemed the Accountable Body for external Government or other funding.
+These arrangements will incorporate the spirit of the Council's Financial Procedure Rules and will include the Council's right of access to financial information about the associated organisation and information of the Council processed by the third-party organisation.
+Whilst Cabinet is responsible for overall risk management and strategy, the Audit Committee and Scrutiny functions shall provide oversight of the specific Council risks in relation to partnerships as part of their governance role - 1.27 Specific technical terms and conditions may be used when the Council is deemed the Accountable Body for external Government or other funding.
 Where the establishment of such terms and conditions is a condition of the funding, the obligations of and risk to the Council in its role will be set out in reports where approval to act as the Accountable Body is sought. - 1.28 Schools with delegated budgets are subject to, and must comply with, the 'Oldham Scheme for Financing Schools', which has tailored these Financial Procedure Rules for use in those Schools.